West Lancashire (constituency): Constituency profile

 The constituency is located in southern Lancashire, and borders Merseyside to the south and west and Greater Manchester to the east.
-Skelmersdale is the largest town, followed by Ormskirk and Burscough.
+Skelmersdale is the largest town and is usually strongly supportive of Labour, followed by the more Conservative-inclined areas around Ormskirk and Burscough.
 The constituency shares its boundaries with the southern part of the borough of West Lancashire, while the northern part of the borough is in the South Ribble constituency.

 Farming is a significant industry in the constituency, with much of the farmland classed as grade 1 or grade 2.
 The entirety of the constituency is within the North West Green Belt.
+Education is another key employer, with Edge Hill University located in Ormskirk, originally a teacher training college which attained University status in 2006 and now has over 13,000 students.

 West Lancashire is home to a significant proportion of those working at managerial and professional levels and an above average retired age quotient.
 Workless claimants who were registered jobseekers were in November 2012 lower than the national average of 3.8%, at 3.5% of the population based on a statistical compilation by The Guardian.

 Boundaries

+Historic

 1983–1997: Aughton Park, Aughton Town Green, Bickerstaffe, Birch Green, Burscough, Derby, Digmoor, Downholland, Halsall, Hesketh-with-Becconsall, Knowsley, Lathom, Moorside, Newburgh, North Meols, Rufford, Scarisbrick, Scott, Skelmersdale North, Skelmersdale South, Tanhouse, Tarleton, Upholland North, and Upholland South.

 1997–2010: Aughton Park, Aughton Town Green, Bickerstaffe, Birch Green, Burscough, Derby, Digmoor, Downholland, Halsall, Knowsley, Lathom, Moorside, Newburgh, Parbold, Scarisbrick, Scott, Skelmersdale North, Skelmersdale South, Tanhouse, Upholland North, Upholland South, and Wrightington.

 2010–2023: Ashurst, Aughton and Downholland, Aughton Park, Bickerstaffe, Birch Green, Burscough East, Burscough West, Derby, Digmoor, Halsall, Knowsley, Moorside, Newburgh, Parbold, Scarisbrick, Scott, Skelmersdale North, Skelmersdale South, Tanhouse, Upholland, and Wrightington.